Danko-Lab/clipnet_k562/clipnet_transfer_learning/README.md

 # Transfer learning CLIPNET to K562

-This directory contains scripts for transfer learning the CLIPNET model (trained in LCLs) to K562 cells.
+This directory contains scripts for transfer learning the CLIPNET model (trained in LCLs) to K562 data.

+Unless you want to replicate the results of the study, you should not need to run these scripts.
+The pre-trained model weights are available on Zenodo at https://zenodo.org/records/11196189.

+## Transfer learning

 First, download and process data as described in `data_processing/README.md`.